gattil/gattil.github.io/03_flying/index.md

 ### Medical certification

 Before enrolling in a flight school, one needs to take a Medical Class 2 examination.
 There are only a handful of possibilities in canton Zurich, and I ended up choosing the [Airport Medical Center](https://www.airportmedicalcenter.ch/).
 They offer the service for a reasonable price (around 350 CHF).
 The examination covers the eye- and ear- tests (necessary for IFR ratings), urine test, ECG, blood pressure, and a blood sample.
-At the end of the tests, a balance and coordination examination, and a psycological test are carried out by a certified physician.
+At the end of the tests, a balance and coordination examination, and a psychological test are carried out by a certified physician.

 ---